zeljkobekcic/fff/README.md

 The code for the `ueberzug` image view part has been taken from here [**link**](https://www.reddit.com/r/linux/comments/aviu08/ueberzug_v1810_released/) and modified.
-The code has been written for `vifm` but I want to use `fff` with `ueberzug` because `ueberzug` is awesome.
+It has been written for `vifm` but I want to use `fff` with `ueberzug` because `ueberzug` is awesome.

 - It's Fucking Fast 🚀